MillerRabin/intention-storage/readme.md

 And this is the area where Intention Network works.

 ## What is the Intention Network?
-This is a communication mechanism between devices that gives ability the devices to do a complex things together.
+This is a communication mechanism between devices that gives ability to
+the devices to do a complex things together.

 The essence of the network of intentions is best described by the following example.